-Led The 146th Open at Royal Birkdale with five holes to play, but Jordan Spieth’s spectacular finish snatched away a first major title.
+Kuchar led The 146th Open at Royal Birkdale in 2017 with five holes to play, but Jordan Spieth’s spectacular finish snatched away a first major title.

 He has also had four top-eight finishes in The Masters and seven further major top-10s, plus a bronze medal at the Olympics in 2016.

 As U.S. Amateur champion Kuchar came 21st in the 1998 Masters and 14th in the U.S. Open, but three years after winning the 2002 Honda Classic he lost his PGA Tour card.
 He then fought his way back to become the circuit's leading money-winner in 2010 and reached the world's top 10 for the first time that season.